 Instead, the goals you set must be specific, clear and adequately challenging.
 “Break my personal record in jump rope” would be a good example of a specific, actionable goal.
-The successful completion of the goal must then be followed up by feedback or affirmation.10 This feedback doesn’t have to come from an external source—it can be a self-assessment of your own performance.
+Feedback or affirmation must then reinforce the successful completion of the goal.10 This feedback doesn’t have to come from an external source—it can be a self-assessment of your own performance.

 If you’ve ever worked out with a coach or a mentor, you know what the feeling is like.
 You map out the day’s workout plan, push to complete it and receive feedback and acknowledgment in the form of a high-five or a slap on the back.
 Such affirmation provides a rush of fulfillment that can do wonders for your fitness motivation for future workout sessions.11

 Setting goals is the essential first step to achieving them.
 Monitoring progress isn’t emphasized as much as it should be, but it is just as important as setting them.
 Studies have shown that monitoring progress has positive effects on performance.12 Aside from letting you know how far you’ve come, it improves your chances of achieving your goals.